quesby/quesby-boilerplate/src/content/documentation/README.md

 # Documentation Overview

-Welcome to the Neutrino Boilerplate documentation!
+Welcome to the Quesby Boilerplate documentation!
 This comprehensive guide will help you understand, configure, and customize your privacy-first static site boilerplate.

 ## Quick Start